pharia-le/productivity-front-end/README.md

-# Productivity+
+# Momentum

-Productivity+ is a web application where a user may track their habits on a daily basis & see their gathered data visually.
+Momentum is a web application where a user may track their habits on a daily basis & see their gathered data visually.
 The front-end is built on React & Redux and data is stored within a Ruby on Rails back-end API.

 ### Installing

 Clone front-end and back-end repositories to chosen directory.

 ```
-git clone git@github.com:pharia-le/productivity-back-end.git
+git clone git@github.com:pharia-le/momentum-back-end.git
-git clone git@github.com:pharia-le/productivity-front-end.git
+git clone git@github.com:pharia-le/momentum-front-end.git
 ```

 Within productivity-back-end, perform the following: